UBC-Stat-ML/nextflow-notes/README.md

 - By default, nextflow does not show the standard out (you can change this by adding ``echo true`` as a process attribute).
 To inspect the std out/err, cd to the directory of the process and you can access the std out/err by looking at the files `.command.out` and `.command.err`.

 - Add any tips or tricks here!
+(PS: anyone knows how to compose singularity containers directly on the Sockeye cluster, i.e. without having to do it on the laptop?)